-Can You Raed Tihs? for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Can You Raed Tihs? for Mac is compatible with Snow Leopard (10.6) and higher.

-Can You Raed Tihs? for Windows is compatible with Win 7 and Win 8.
+Can You Raed Tihs? for Windows is compatible with Win 7 and higher.

 When you launch the application, an unscrambled message is displayed in the left window.